trntsmn/gifsmas/Readme.md

 # Step one
-Install all dependencies with `npm install`.
+Install all server dependencies with `npm install`.
+Then install the frontend dependencies with `bower install`.

 # Step two